- Work With USAID

 Responsible for maintaining anonymity of sources and confidentiality of matters

-The Ombudsman and the individual that presents an issue must agree to the disclosure of confidential information, with the exception of identity of source, when it is unavoidable in conducting an administrative review.
+The A&A Ombudsman will maintain confidentiality unless individuals choose to waive this right.
+The Ombudsman and the individual who presents an issue must agree to the disclosure of confidential information, with the exception of identity of source when it is unavoidable in conducting an administrative review.

-In addition, the A & A Ombudsman has a substantive role in A&A reform, A&A training, outreach, "customer-access" and "customer-services" matters.
+In addition, the A&A Ombudsman has a substantive role in A&A reform, A&A training, outreach, "customer-access" and "customer-service" matters.

 Obtaining Answers to Your Questions or Support from the A&A Ombudsman